dAnushka77/SENG645_LMS/README.md

 4) Manage Books for admin to manage book information and register those into the system.
 5) Manage Students for admin to manage student data (who borrow books).
 6) Issue Books Page to issue books to students.
+7) Issued Books Page to fetch details of a book issued to a user.
-7) Delete Book to return borrowed books.
+8) Delete Book to return borrowed books.

 The JIRA Project Tracker Link for the project is - https://varsh2.atlassian.net/jira/software/projects/ALMS/boards/1/roadmap